ayushjain-10/Event-Planner/README.md

 ## Installation
 - Clone the project repository.
 Don't forget to star the repo 😉
 - Run `npm install` to install its dependencies.
+- Change `.env.local.md` to `.env.local` and fill in the environment variables.
+You can get the values from [EmailJS](https://dashboard.emailjs.com/admin)
 - Start the development server by running `npm run dev`

 ## Tools